 This tiara is set with rose cut diamonds, wheat ears swept by the wind.

 Wearing tiaras were falling into disuse but thanks to the coronation of Joséphine, wearing a tiara was brought back to life.
 It was a status, the symbol of power of royalty.
 A woman has never been as glamorous back then as Joséphine wearing diamonds on her head.

 Unfortunately, not all stories have a good ending.

 Napoleon divorced Joséphine (she was in her forties and couldn’t give him an heir – but had children from her first marriage FYI) and she then retired to her country estate, Malmaison just outside Paris, where she lived out her life in empty splendor.
 She loved to bring out her fabulous jewelry collection to dazzle her visitors – sparkling diamonds, rubies, sapphires and pearls, you name it, she had it.
 But it brought her no joy.
 Sighing, she remarked, “Believe me ladies, do not envy a splendor that does not constitute happiness.”

 In 1814, Napoleon wrote to Josephine just before he was sent to exile in Elba, ” Adieu, my dear Josephine.
 Resign yourself to fate, as I have done, and never forget him who has never forgotten you…and never will.”
 Josephine fretted about his fate and became melancholic.
 She died later that year of a “putrid fever” at age 50.

 Loving all this?
 I do!
 But that’s not just it.

 As being a muse of Chaumet, the house got inspired by the enigmatic Empress Josephine, and launched its first Josephine and Liens collection in 2010.
-The collection include necklaces and tiara rings in pink gold and white gold, toppled with scintillating diamonds and precious stones.
-It's like wearing little crowns yourself.
+The collection includes necklaces and tiara rings in pink gold and white gold, toppled with scintillating diamonds and precious stones.
+It’s like wearing little crowns yourself.
 View the collection here.

 If Chaumet fits an empress, it fits us too!